i-vishnuraj/mySQL/README.md

 # mySQL
-mySQL Learning as part of revisiting mySQL concepts 🤔
+mySQL Learning as part of revisiting mySQL concepts with help from Mike Dane of Giraffe Academy :smile:

 - Create
 - Select